F3dai/f3dai.github.io/_posts/2020-05-18-What_is_the_dark_web.md

 This consists of the protocol used (http), the domain name (12345679.com) and the path it follows (abcdefg).
 On the contrary, onion sites are usually randomly generated, making them just a string of random characters.
 A typical site looks like this:

 "d72jLElmdbc9a0xlCK10.onion".
-This often makes them hard to remember.

 What makes the .onion so secure is that it uses multiple layers of encryption to hide all information about the packet.
 A type of network packet contains the data and information, but it also includes the incriminating metadata, which consists of the source and destination of the packet.
 As previously mentioned, these are sent across a relay of proxy servers, further improving the security.

 All in all, It’s a pretty cool browser.
-You can find the link to download here just below!
+You can find the link to download here just below:

 [Tor Project](https://www.torproject.org/download/)